Coordinated Admission Program Universities The University of Texas at Tyler

 Under the Texas Success Initiative (TSI), undergraduate students entering Texas public institutions of higher education must be assessed for readiness to enroll in freshman-level academic coursework.
 Although some students will be exempt, others will be required to take the TSI Assessment.

 UT Tyler must receive your TSI Assessment scores in order for you to attend orientation and register for classes at the university.
 If you are TSI exempt based on ACT, SAT or TAKS scores, those scores must be submitted to UT Tyler's Office of Admissions.

 If you are deficient in any area of TSI, you will be required to enroll in developmental course work in the area of deficiency during your freshman year at UT Tyler.
 Developmental courses will not count toward the 30 credit hours that are required to successfully complete the Coordinated Admission Program.

 Placement in a math course during your freshman year is based on SAT, ACT, TSI or local test scores taken prior to entering UT Tyler.
 You may be required to enroll in a developmental course if your scores are not deemed sufficient for college level math.
 The Advising Center will help determine which courses you'll need to take.

 Contact the UT Tyler Advising Center at 903-566-7079 for more information.

 Approved CAP Courses at UT Tyler (coming soon)

 Many students are interested to find out what courses they can take during their freshman year at UT Tyler.
-Review the approved UT Tyler course listings to find out what courses are available.
-(A printable list (pdf) of approved courses is also available.)
+Review the approved UT Tyler course listings (pdf) to find out what courses are available.
 If you are eligible to attend UT Tyler as part of CAP and you choose to attend the university, UT Tyler will contact you after you submit your online CAP agreement with information about orientation and class registration.
 Be sure to consult an academic advisor before making final decisions about the courses you take.

 Visiting UT Tyler